 Due to the fact that the internet has become prominent in the last two decades as the predominant method of soliciting, viewing, and distributing child pornography, California law enforcement officials as well as the FBI cybercrime task force are exponentially implementing digital sting operations to catch these child pornography offenders.
 State, local, and federal law enforcement agencies actively and aggressively pursue, identify, and prosecute internet crimes against children.

-If you are accused of an online crime, you must have a skilled and experienced criminal defense lawyer fighting for your rights.
+If you are accused of an online crime, you must have a skilled and experienced cybercrime lawyer fighting for your rights.
 Whether you are accused of a financial crime, a sex crime, or some other computer-related felony or misdemeanor, you could be falsely accused.
 And sometimes, innocent people are confused or tricked into clicking the wrong link, and they end up accidentally or even unknowingly participating in an internet crime.

 Internet crime is treated seriously under both state and federal law, and lengthy prison terms are imposed for the most egregious internet crimes.
 In Southern California, if you are charged with any felony or misdemeanor linked to computers or the internet, immediately retain the advice and services of an experienced San Diego criminal defense attorney who can examine the charges and facts, protect your legal rights, and fight for justice on your behalf.

 If you are convicted of online fraud for violating the federal wire fraud statute, you can be fined or sentenced to up to twenty years in a federal prison, or both.
 Depending on the details of the alleged crime, identity theft may be charged as either a misdemeanor or as a felony in California.
 If you’re convicted of identity theft, you’ll be fined, and you could serve up to three years in a state prison.